Professionals & Special Guests

 The European professional players are a special source of pride for the European Go Federation, and of course we are excited to welcome them here at the European Go Congress once again.
 Since the start of the European professional Go system, many outstanding young talents have been able to qualify, the most recent addition being Andrii Kravets 1p from Ukraine.

-Ilya Shikshin and Pavol Lisy are the only professional 2 dan players in the European system to date; Ilya was promoted last year for his excellent results after he won the European Championship at EGC 2017 in Oberhof.
+Ilya Shikshin, Pavol Lisy and most recently, Artem Kachanovskyi are the only professional 2 dan players in the European system to date; Ilya was promoted last year for his excellent results after he won the European Championship at EGC 2017 in Oberhof.
 This marked his fourth win for the European Championship, but he will still have to work hard to defend his title this year.
 Pavol was promoted after the Chunlan Cup.

 The European professionals won't just be competing, though – during the second congress week, every day for 3 hours a different EGF pro will be available for your game reviews.